Skip to content

 What the Calculator Does Not Model

 Dishwasher purchase cost (300-1,000 typical).
 Dishwasher maintenance and eventual replacement.
 Specific water and electricity rates by region.
 Handwashing skill variations (some people very efficient).
 Dishwasher limitations (can't wash all items, pre-rinsing habits).
 Water-efficient handwashing techniques (scrape versus rinse approach).
-The calculator shows operating cost comparison; purchase decision includes upfront investment typically 300-800.
+Loading and unloading time for the dishwasher (treated as zero here).
+The calculator shows operating cost comparison; a purchase decision also involves upfront investment typically 300-800.

-Dishwasher wins: households with 2+ people, full loads typical, sustained usage patterns.
-Modern Energy Star efficient on water and electricity.
-Time savings dominate economic comparison for working households.
-Handwashing wins: single person with minimal dishes, specific items requiring hand-care only, households without dishwasher access (renters), tight water restrictions.
-For most households, dishwasher clearly wins once time cost counted.
+Dishwasher is cheaper for: households with 2+ people, full loads typical, sustained usage patterns.
+Modern Energy Star units are efficient on water and electricity.
+Time savings drive the economic comparison for working households.
+Handwashing can be cheaper for: single person with minimal dishes, specific items requiring hand-care only, households without dishwasher access (renters), tight water restrictions.
+Under typical inputs the calculator shows operating-cost savings favouring the dishwasher once time is counted — but the headline figure excludes purchase price, maintenance, and any loading/unloading time, so net savings will be smaller than the operating-cost number implies.

 Example Scenario